-He is a retired Air Force colonel, and his career included operational and command fighter assignments in Korea and Europe; faculty duty in the Department of Political Science at the Air Force Academy where he taught U.S. foreign and defense policy; service at the Pentagon as speech writer for the Chief of Staff and Vice Chief of Staff of the Air Force; two years as Special Advisor for Europe in the Office of the Vice President; and temporary assignments in the Joint Staff, the U.S. Mission to the Conventional Forces in Europe Talks in Vienna, the Central Intelligence Agency, the Office of the Secretary of Defense, and NATO SHAPE Headquarters in Mons, Belgium.
-After retiring from the Air Force, he was appointed a member of the career Senior Executive Service at NASA Headquarters.
-He later worked in the RAND Corporation's Washington office.
+His military career included operational and command fighter assignments (A-10 and F-15E) in Asia and Europe; faculty duty in the Department of Political Science at the Air Force Academy where he taught U.S. foreign and defense policy; and service at the Pentagon as speech writer for the Chief of Staff and Vice Chief of Staff of the Air Force, in the Joint Staff and in the Office of the Secretary of Defense.

 CoursesAmerican Founding Principles and Foreign Policy

 Political and Moral Philosophy